 In many cases, gallstones don't lead to any symptoms, but they can cause pain, fever and jaundice.
 Most gallstones are small (less than 2.5cm in size) but they can be as large as the gallbladder itself.

-Some people with gallstones have no treatment.
-They recover from the episode that brought the gallstones to their attention, and they don’t have any more problems.
-Some people have gallstones found incidentally and never have any issues with them.
-But others need treatment.
+Some people with gallstones will not require any treatment.
+They recover from the episode that brought the gallstones to their attention, and don’t experience any more problems.
+Some people discover they have gallstones incidentally, but don't have any issues with them.

 Changes to your diet

-For some people, gallstones can be treated by simply limiting fatty foods and dairy products.
+For some individuals, gallstones can be treated by simply limiting fatty foods and dairy products.